 Chair, Ellevate, New York

-Prior to joining Citi, Ms. Krawcheck was chairman and CEO of Sanford C. Bernstein & Company.
-She began her career as a research analyst, covering the financial services industry, a role in which she was consistently ranked first in her field by Institutional Investor.
+Prior to joining Bank of America, she was the chief executive officer and chairman for Citi Global Wealth Management, where she oversaw Citi Private Bank, Citi Smith Barney and Citi Investment Research.
+Previously, she was chairman and chief executive officer of Sanford C. Bernstein & Company.
+Ms. Krawcheck began her career as a research analyst covering the financial services industry, a role for which she was consistently ranked first in her field by Institutional Investor.

 News & Ideas